-With Wi-Fi, it is possible to create high-speed wireless local area networks, provided that the computer to be connected is not too far from the access point.
-In practice, Wi-Fi can be used to provide high-speed connections (11 Mbps or greater) to laptop computers, desktop computers, personal digital assistants (PDAs) and any other devices located within a radius of several dozen metres indoors (in general 20m-50m away) or within several hundred metres outdoors.
+With Wi-Fi, it is possible to create high-speed wireless local area networks, if the computer to be connected is not too far from the access point.
+In practice, Wi-Fi can be used to provide high-speed connections (11 Mbps or greater) to laptop computers, desktop computers, PDAs and any other devices located within a radius of several dozen metres (around 39ft.) indoors (in general 20m-50m/60ft.-164ft. away) or within several hundred metres/ft. outdoors.

-The 802.11 standard reserves the low levels of the OSI model for a wireless connection that uses electromagnetic waves, i.e.:
+The 802.11 standard reserves the low levels of the OSI model for a wireless connection that uses electromagnetic waves, that is:

 |Name of standard||Name||Description|